rixx/books.rixx.de/data/reviews/dorothy-l-sayers/in-the-teeth-of-the-evidence/index.md

 ---

 Collection of short stories: A Wimsey, two-ish Eggs, and then a lot of random stuff.
-Sadly I like Sayers best when she does characters and snark, and least when she concentrates on plots (her plots are not great), so this wasn't my kind of thing.
+Sadly I like Sayers best when she does characters and snark, and least when she concentrates on plots (her plots are not great), so this wasn't for me.